Chris Columbus (filmmaker): 1991–2000: Comedies and romances

 In 1995, Columbus co-founded his own production company, 1492 Pictures, named after the year that Christopher Columbus reached the Americas, as a pun on his own name.
 He then wrote and directed another film, a remake of the French film Neuf mois titled Nine Months (1995), which was produced by 1492 Pictures.
 A romantic comedy, Nine Months starred Hugh Grant, Julianne Moore, Tom Arnold, Joan Cusack, Jeff Goldblum, and Robin Williams.
 The story centers on a man who finds out that his longtime girlfriend is pregnant and has to change his lifestyle.
 Although the film was criticized for being "mismanaged", it was a commercial success, grossing $138.5 million at the box office.
+He then produced Jingle All the Way (1996), a Christmas comedy starring Arnold Schwarzenegger.
 Columbus followed up on this effort with Stepmom (1998), a comedy-drama starring Julia Roberts, Susan Sarandon, and Ed Harris.
 Writing for the Los Angeles Times, Kenneth Turan praises Roberts and Harris' performances despite the script having a "tiny handful of honest moments".
 With an estimated budget of $50 million, the film grossed a healthy $159.7 million worldwide.
 Sarandon also earned a Golden Globe nomination for Best Actress in a Motion Picture Drama.

 Columbus collaborated again with Robin Williams for his next project, 1999's Bicentennial Man.
 Based on the novel The Positronic Man, by Isaac Asimov and Robert Silverberg, the film tells the story of a robot who becomes human-like and acquires emotions.
 The supporting cast included Sam Neill, Embeth Davidtz, Wendy Crewson, and Oliver Platt.
 The film was released on December 17, 1999, and was a commercial failure, grossing $87.4 million from a budget of $100 million.
 Critical response to the film were mixed, with Ben Falk of the BBC describing it as "the worst kind of movie – one with no direction, no identity, and above all no heart".
 Peter Stack of San Francisco Chronicle opined of the film, "It's a bit strange, and strained.
 More syrupy melodrama than comedy [...] doesn't have much of the usual Williams manic antics", but compliments the computer-generated imagery.
 Bicentennial Man was nominated for the Academy Award for Best Makeup at the 72nd Academy Awards.